 More people than ever want to work at jobs that will change the world.

 Nonprofits are different from for-profit organizations.
 Consequently, they look for different things in potential employees.
 Make the first cut by looking at your resume.
 How can you signal that you are a viable candidate for a nonprofit job?
 Besides checking out some of the favorite interview questions you may be asked, pay a lot of attention to your resume.
 After all, that will determine the first cut when it is received by a prospective nonprofit employer.

 If you are a new graduate or are about to graduate, look into doing a stint in national service, such as the PeaceCorps or Americorps.
 Such experience often puts you at the top of the heap for nonprofit employers.
 Choose to volunteer abroad if you think you might like to work for an international charity or pick a domestic volunteer opportunity to qualify you for any number of nonprofit jobs in the U.S.

 Volunteering shows that you know your way around the nonprofit scene and are realistic about what is needed.
-It also shows that you are an altruistic person who is genuinely interested in helping others.
+It also shows that you are a generous person who is genuinely interested in helping others.

 Use language that any layperson can comprehend.
 Most people in nonprofit positions value down-to-earth employees who can explain themselves in a way that even their neighbor, cousin, or grandmother would understand.